shafi-sahal/MatSelectSearch/README.md

 Feedback and suggestions are also welcome, just mail me at: shafisahal99@gmail.com

-MatSelectSearch and it's services are free of cost.
-Any bug reports will be assessed and fixed without any cost.
-However if you feel this project has helped you, saved some time or had an impact in your business or projects, kindly consider buying us a coffee to support the maintenance and further development of the project.
+If you feel this project has helped you, saved some time or had an impact in your business or projects, kindly consider buying us a coffee to support the maintenance and further development of the project.

 [<img width="200" alt="bmc-button" src="https://user-images.githubusercontent.com/60147182/178779062-59a55cad-945b-4769-bddd-34097e0673a5.png">](https://www.buymeacoffee.com/shafisahal)